HDR Candidature Management

 An overall grade will be awarded by the Academic Board on consideration of the individual recommendations of the examiners by Research Services (see “Consideration of Examiners’ Reports” below).
 If the recommendations received from examiners markedly differ, the Academic Board may take such action as it thinks fit, such as the appointment of an additional examiner to supply an examination report.

 The Academic Board may require that the candidate be examined orally on the substance of the thesis.
-Such oral examination shall be conducted under arrangements made by the Academic Board in consultation with the examiners, the principal supervisor, and the Executive Dean of Faculty.
+Such oral examination shall be conducted under arrangements made by the Academic Board in consultation with the examiners, the principal supervisor, and the Dean of School.
 The candidate shall be advised in advance of the persons to be present at the examination and of the general arrangements for the conduct of the examination.

 In the case of a candidate who accepts an invitation to submit a revised thesis for re-examination, the candidate shall be provided with guidelines for revision of the thesis based on the reports of the examiners.
 Only in exceptional cases will more than a single attempt at revision of the thesis be permitted.
 Where a thesis is to be corrected or revised and submitted for re-examination, the candidate must complete the requirement within a time limit specified by the Academic Board.
 Where a thesis is to be revised and submitted for re-examination, the examiners will normally be those who evaluated the thesis on initial submission (see “Nomination of examiners” above).